Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Proofs for Gaussian and -exponential priors

 \subsection{Concentration inequalities and bias bounds}

 In this section, we build on techniques for Gaussian process priors \cite{vdvaart2008}, $p$-exponential priors \cite{ADH20} and rescaled priors \cite{MNP20} to obtain the prior bias bounds needed to apply our general contraction theorem for multi-dimensional diffusions.
+The proofs of the following lemmas are deferred to Section \ref{ProofOfProof} in the Supplement.

-\begin{lemma} For $s,M,\kappa>0$, $p\in[1,2]$ and sequences $\eps_T= T^{-s/(2s+d)},\ \overline\eps_T=T^{-(s+1)/(2s+d)}$, define the sets
+\begin{lemma} For $s,M,\kappa>0$, $p\in[1,2]$ and sequences $\eps_T=$ $ T^{-s/(2s+d)},\ \overline\eps_T=T^{-(s+1)/(2s+d)}$, define the sets

 Assume either: \begin{enumerate} \item[(i)] $p=2$ and $B = W/(\sqrt{T}\eps_T)$ for $W\sim \Pi_W$ a Gaussian process satisfying Condition \ref{GP_condition};